Who is this course for?

 The course is divided into three stages: the first stage introduces skills and new ways of thinking to develop, analyse, evaluate, sustain and resolve ideas.
 The second stage consists of thematic projects, where new skills can be developed towards more personal areas of interest.
 The third stage consists of a final major project which gives students the opportunity to design, plan and take more responsibility for the direction of their own work.

 The course will give you a broad range of experiences across art and design disciplines and equip you with the skills to progress into Higher Education.
 Enrolment on the course guarantees an interview on one of our Foundation Degree or degree level courses including media make-up, fashion and textiles, interior and surface design, fine art or graphic media and communication.
 The course contains a series of project assignments assessed and marked internally with external verification at pass, merit and distinction level.
-There are no exams on the main qualification although students can also take the opportunity to study for additional qualifications such as GCSE Maths and English, which may have an exam at the end of the course.
+There is one timed assessment on the main qualification and students can also take the opportunity to study for additional qualifications such as GCSE Maths and English, which may have an exam at the end of the course.

 This course also includes academic study skills and visual culture to help prepare students for